WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 Plus, when you are able to just buy a dog in a matter of moments, it increases the likelihood of you purchasing your pet on a whim, or making a rash decision without thinking everything through.

-In these situations, you could find yourself in a predicament that you were not expecting -- owning a dog without any clue as to how you are going to take care of it or how much that care will cost you.
+In these situations, you could find yourself in a predicament that you were not expecting -- being a dog guardian without any clue as to how you are going to take care of them or how much that care will cost you.

-When you purchase from a breeder, that is a reputable breeder, the process should take a bit longer.
+When you purchase from a breeder, that is a reputable breeder, the process will and should take a bit longer.

 The same goes for when you adopt a dog.

 You will need to provide certain documents, such as proof that you can have a dog where you live, veterinary references, and even character references that show you would make a responsible pet owner.

 You also will most likely need to undergo an interview and have an in-person visit with your potential new pup.